-The low and high cut-off values represent the smallest and the highest concentration observed in 5 - 7% individuals of given population extract.
-The cut-off values are summarized in the table below.
+The low and high cut-off values represent the smallest and highest concentrations observed in 5-7% of individuals of a given population extract.
+The table below summarizes the cut-off values.

 Cut-off value

 Low High

 NAD+ (μM) 20 36

 NADH (μM) 0.6 1.8